CRM integration guide

 Xero data structure

-Xero has a flat contact structure which essentially maps to a company entity in most CRM systems.
-While a contact does have first and last name fields, these do not correlate directly to a person entity.
+Xero has a relatively flat contact structure which essentially maps to a company entity in most CRM systems.
+While a contact does have first and last name fields, these do not correlate directly to a person entity (see contact person below).
 A typical integration might map a company and accounts/billing contact person to a contact in Xero.

 In Xero, the ContactID, ContactNumber and Name elements are unique identifiers, and both ContactNumber and ContactID are uniform resource identifiers.
 For further information, see our documentation on the Contacts endpoint.